fractalrobotics/Fractal-5-Pro/README.md

   <img src="./CAD/images/gimbal_isolated.PNG" width="300">
 </p>

-- The gimbal system comprises the A & B (spin & tilt) Axes and heated build plate.
+- The gimbal assembly includes the heated build plate, adjustable standoffs, A-axis shaft, bearings, A-axis belt drive, slip ring, and B-axis gear drive.

 <p align="center">
   <img src="./CAD/images/gimbal_front.jpg" width="300">
 </p>

-- The gimbal assembly includes the build plate, adjustable standoffs, A-axis shaft, bearings, A-axis belt drive, slip ring, and B-axis gear drive.
 - The slip ring supplies power to and reads thermistor data from the build plate, allowing the A-axis to spin infinitely in either direction without wires getting tangled.
 - The A-axis shaft is held in place with a spring-loaded bearing stack with a retention ring in-between the bearings.
 The bearing stack is centered using locating pins.
 - A pulley with adjustable belt tension is used to drive the A-axis.
 This will be revised as stated in the future work section.